jakeleboeuf/jakeleboeuf.github.io/_posts/2015-11-13-look-after-the-orphan-and-widow.markdown

 categories: code
 ---

-The bible is very clear when it comes to how we should treat orphans and widows.
-Don't be a doof- look after them.
-Add this script to your project, and cruise right thru the pearly gates.
+When it comes to all kinds of orphans and widows, don't be a doof- look after them.

 <br>

 {% highlight javascript %}
-var seekJustice = function(paragraphs) {
+var adopt = function(paragraphs) {
   for (i=0; i < paragraphs.length; i++) {
     var words = paragraphs[i].textContent.split(" ");
     if (words.length > 1) {